Police Dept. FAQs

 Beginning September 2, 2018 crash reports can also be found at here.

 Yes.
-We currently have two officers assigned to Lakeview Local Schools as SRO's.
-Both officers have received advanced training and are veterans of the department.
-SRO Jason Smith has been in the schools since 2006 and SRO Brandon Rice has been in the schools since the 2018-2019 school year.
-When school is in session these officers maintain a presence in the schools.
-When school is out for summer or during winter breaks our SRO's resume normal patrol duties.
+We currently have a police officer assigned to Lakeview Local Schools as an SRO.
+The SRO Smith has received advanced training and is a veteran of the department; SRO Smith has been in the schools since 2006.
+When school is in session, the SRO maintains a presence in the schools.
+When school is out for summer, or during winter breaks ,our SRO resumes normal patrol duties.

 The police department does not establish fines nor costs for traffic citations.
 That process is handled by the courts having jurisdiction over the geographical area of Cortland City.